-- topic (where necessary, as in a science class which has one hour of English a week) - o lesson objective, including reference to condition, behavior and criterion - o language skill focus: listening, speaking, reading, writing - o vocabulary - o grammar focus - o materials: textbook and supplementary materials - o activities - o assignments
+- topic (where necessary, as in a science class which has one hour of English a week) - lesson objective, including reference to condition, behavior and criterion - language skill focus: listening, speaking, reading, writing - vocabulary - grammar focus - materials: textbook and supplementary materials - activities - assignments

 Figure 8.1 shows the outline of a lesson plan.
 This outline is based on an extract from a syllabus used by a Central American country.
 Volunteers teaching English in schools in that country are expected to follow this syllabus.
-The extract reads as follows.
+The extract reads as follows:

-Lesson VII Talking about Family Relationships
+Lesson VII - Talking about Family Relationship!.